tartley/sinister-ducks/README.txt

     Z to flap.
 Left and Right to steer.

     Attack the sinister ducks by colliding with them.
-Whichever bird is highest will win the fight - the other will lose a feather.
-Collecting these feathers gives you points.
-Points are greatly increased by collecting feathers consecutively, without touching other birds.
+Whichever bird is highest will win the fight - the loser will shed a feather.
+When out of feathers, a bird will plummet from the sky.

+    Collecting feathers gives you points.
+Points are greatly increased by consecutive collection, without touching any other birds.

     Use M to toggle the music.